pablodecm/phd_thesis/src/103_chapter_3.md

-Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available in closed form in particle collider experiments, the general task of finding a sufficient summary statistic by analytic means cannot be tackled directly.
+Because $p(\boldsymbol{x} | \boldsymbol{\theta})$ is not available in closed form in particle collider experiments, the general task of finding a sufficient summary statistic that reduces the dimensionality by analytic means cannot be tackled directly.
 However, for finite mixture models where the only model parameters are a function of the mixture coefficients $\phi_j$, probabilistic classification can be used to obtain (approximate) sufficient summary statistics.
-We wiill return to this topic in [Chapter @sec:machine_learning].
+We will return to this topic in [Chapter @sec:machine_learning].
 When the parameters of interest or additional unknown parameters affect the mixture components
 $p_j(\boldsymbol{x} | \boldsymbol{\theta})$, the construction of